 At the end of that year, I was informed that my new tested tissue samples were negative for endometriosis.
 These results meant that I was no longer able to be treated by the endometriosis center, nor could I participate in any trials or studies.
 After being told several times, “everything looks normal” or “you should be normal,” I began to believe there was nothing left that I could do.
 I knew I needed to start a new chapter of my life, one that did not involve surgeries, birth controls, injections, or steroids.
 Part of taking this new step involved deleting this blog, as I felt I could no longer own and operate an endometriosis blog without an endometriosis diagnosis.
 After deleting this blog and accepting there was nothing left I could do medically, I attempted to continue on with my life.
 I spent the next five years of my life trying to maintain my symptoms and pain the best I could.
 I graduated high school and continued onto college.
 But no matter what steps I took within this new journey, the pain was always with me.

-In December of 2018, I was told by a local endometriosis specialist that I most likely had adenomyosis and endometriosis.
 At the time, I had never heard of such a term.
 Basically, adenomyosis is a very rare cousin of endometriosis.
 It is a condition in which the endometrium abnormal tissue grows within the uterine muscles.
-The specialist predicts that I have adenomyosis and most likely endometriosis, as my tissue samples originally tested negative for endometrial tissue.
+The specialist predicted that I have adenomyosis and most likely endometriosis, as my tissue samples originally tested negative for endometrial tissue.
 After I heard this explanation, it all made sense.
 This term made me feel less insane, for I now had a new term to give my symptoms.

 Therefore, I am at a stand-still.
 Maybe that is why I have decided to re-open this blog.
 Every doctor, no matter who, only has those three options for patients like me.
 And after my experiences with birth control, and the reviews I have read online, I refuse to do an IUD.
 This means that I am left with a hysterectomy.
 However, I have to wait until my 30s before I can find a doctor willing to perform one for me.
 As a result, I am left counting the years, praying someday I will find a source of relief.